1mt4y/Simple-Compression/README.md

 # Simple Compression
-Simple compression algorithm written in c++
+Simple compression is a lossless compression algorithm written in c++

 It works by grouping repeated bytes into byte * number of times it was repeated.